WORK PORTFOLIO

 The '10 SIGNIFICANT DEVELOPMENTS' SERIES

-10 significant visualisation developments: January to June 2016
+10 significant visualisation developments: January to June 2019

-10 significant visualisation developments: July to December 2017
+10 significant visualisation developments: January to June 2018

 10 significant visualisation developments: July to December 2018

-10 significant visualisation developments: January to June 2015
+10 significant visualisation developments: January to June 2012

 Through the 2010s, it was just about possible to feel like you had a handle on most if not all the latest significant developments in the data visualisation field.
 Or certainly, the western-dominant, English-speaking dominant part of this field.